Vaccination policy of the United States: Current requirements and exemptions

 As of 2025, all states in the U.S. except for Idaho mandate immunizations for children in order to enroll in public school, but the specific vaccines required differ from state to state, and various exemptions are available depending on state law.
 All states have exemptions for children with medical contraindications to vaccines; 45 states and the District of Columbia grant exemptions for people who have religious objections to immunizations, and of those states, sixteen including DC include philosophical or personal choice exemptions for some or all of the required immunizations.
-In September of 2025, Florida announces plans to become the "first" state to eliminate school vaccine mandates (Idaho's vaccine mandate ban already came in effect in July of 2025).
+In September of 2025, Florida announces plans to become the "first" state to eliminate school vaccine mandates (Idaho's vaccine mandate ban already came into effect in July of 2025).

 The five states that do not recognize religious or philosophical objections are California, Connecticut, Maine, New York, and West Virginia.

 Of the 49 states with existing immunization requirements for public school, all of them require DTaP (diphtheria-tetanus-pertussis), MMR (measles-mumps-rubella), Polio, Tdap (tetanus-diphtheria-pertussis; secondary school only) and Varicella (chickenpox) vaccines for school attendance.
 Additionally, 46 states require the Hepatitis B vaccine, 34 states require the Meningococcal vaccine, and 18 require the Hepatitis A vaccine; Rhode Island, Virginia, and Hawaii also require the HPV vaccine (human papillomavirus; secondary school only).

 Beginning in the 2000s, an increasing number of parents, invoking religious and philosophical exemptions, did not allow their children to receive vaccinations.
 Research establishes a link between the rise of vaccine-preventable diseases and non-medical exemptions from school vaccination requirements, with the increased use of such exemptions contributing to loss of herd immunity within high-vaccine refusal communities ("clusters"), and hence an increasing number of infectious disease outbreaks, including measles outbreaks in 2018 and 2019.
 "Exemption clustering" has been identified as a collective action threat to public health.
 Some states require parents seeking exemptions to receive counseling or attend informational sessions on vaccine safety and related matters.
 In the twenty seventeen case of Nikolao v.
 Lyon, the United States Court of Appeals for the Sixth Circuit found that there was no injury supporting legal standing to sue over an objection to such a requirement.